EoqLp/RPA-Challenge/README.md

 # RPA-Challenge
-Robot made with UiPath (RPA Tool) to the Challenge avaliable in http://www.rpachallenge.com/
+Robot made with UiPath/Automation Anywhere (RPA Tool) to the Challenge avaliable in http://www.rpachallenge.com/

 Instructions